Eco-Friendly Backyard Campout Games & More

 Forget about packing and driving and all the stuff that makes camping work.
 Adios stress!
-Skip straight to the fun and create a camping adventure right in your backyard.
+Skip straight to the fun and create an eco-friendly camping adventure right in your backyard.

 Don’t have a backyard?
-No sweat!
-Find a local park in your community and set up camp there for a few hours (just remember, most public parks don’t allow real camping and often close at nightfall).
+No worries!
+Find a local park in your community and set up camp there instead.
+Just keep an eye on the time since most parks close at sunset.

 Lights & Fire

-If you're camping at night, adding a fire or some twinkling lights will add a special ambiance to your backyard campsite.
-Try stringing lights or starting a small campfire to roast marshmellows or pineapple.
+If you're camping at night, adding a fire or some twinkling solar or energy-efficient LED lights will add a special ambiance to your backyard campsite.
+Try stringing lights or starting a small campfire to roast marshmallows or pineapple.
 Or equip your campers with solar flashlights to explore the darkness of the big outdoors in the safety of your own backyard!

 Photo by David Allen Studio